bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsWelded_1ZxOPXMGT17eoWdZAFb$Ls/Documentation.md

-Indicate whether the wire pair end point is joined to another wire pair end point by means of a welded junction or not.
+Indicates whether the wire pair end point is joined to another wire pair end point by means of a welded junction.